THE MUD HOME

 How you create your mud mortar really depends on your clay.
 In some areas where the loam is excellent, folk get away with using just clay.
 Sometimes they simply mix clay and sand (the Celts of Galicia did this), and sometimes clay, sand and straw.
 You can also add lime to the mixture to give it a bit more resistance to weathering (as I did in the stone walls of my mud house in Turkey).

 If you've already mastered earth plaster, it's basically going to be the same mixture but with less water (think cob consistency), so that you get a thick, sturdy filling.
 Now I know someone is going to ask for the recipe.
 And as I've said about a million times, there is no one recipe.
 Because everyone's clay, sand, and climate is different.
 As always with earth plaster/mortar, you'll have to experiment with your mixture.
-But if you want some tips, then sign up for my free introduction to the art of mud.
+But if you want some tips, take a look at my introduction to earth plaster page.

 Picture